About

 The Artist/Maker

-I'm a member of Ethical Metalsmiths a caring community of buyers, jewelers, designers and suppliers committed to responsible practices They envision an industry where beautiful products do not bear a human or environmental toll; one dedicated to its mission through education, connection and action.
+I joined Ethical Metalsmiths as soon as I went into isolation so I would have community with like-minded jewellers.
+It's a very caring community of buyers, jewelers, designers and suppliers committed to responsible practices They envision an industry where beautiful products do not bear a human or environmental toll; one dedicated to its mission through education, connection and action.

-I've endeavoured to make principled choices throughout the designing and making process, from sourcing of materials used in my pieces and in use of environmentally friendly packaging.
+I've endeavoured to make principled choices throughout the designing and making process.
+All my pieces are both multi-functional and serve more than one purpose.
+From the sourcing of materials used in my pieces and in use of environmentally friendly packaging, I've strived to share an awareness of sustainability and regenerative practices which I initially was made aware of when I began gardening.

-My jewelry is purposefully created to be long-lasting, with core pieces that are unique because they are playful and yet so multi-functional.
+My jewelry is purposefully created to be long-lasting, with core pieces that are uniquely playful & practical.

-By supporting small businesses like mine, you, too become part of the solution to help make the planet a better place for our futures.
+By supporting small businesses like mine, you, become part of the solution that helps make the planet a better place for all our futures.

-I look forward to getting to know more about you and want to thank you, in advance for your serious consideration of these fun collections.
+I look forward to getting to know more about you and want to thank you, in advance, for your serious consideration.
+Let's.
+Do.
+This.

 ...
 Time,